A Developmental Disorder

 - Displaying challenging behaviors, such as aggression, tantrums, and self-injury

 The Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is a free, validated screening tool that assesses an individual’s risk for ASD.
-If you have concerns about your individual’s development, express your concerns immediately to your individual’s pediatrician and request a referral to a specialist who can perform more thorough assessments.
-If you would like CARD® to refer you to an appropriate diagnostician, contact (855) 345-2273.
+If you have concerns about your child’s development, express your concerns immediately to your child’s pediatrician and request a referral to a specialist who can perform more thorough assessments.

 The factors contributing to increases in reported rates of ASD are not fully understood.
 While increased rates may be partially explained by improved screening and diagnostic practices, researchers are also exploring the roles of various environmental and genetic risk factors.
 The prevalence of ASD has increased more than 150% since 2000.
 CDC statistics reveal that ASD is present across all races, ethnicities, and socioeconomic groups.
 In addition, boys are more likely to develop ASD than girls.